 Considering the tough competition of the job market, jobseekers need to be smart enough to perform their job search smoothly.
 A slow start to your job search may increase the period of unemployment.
 Many times, jobseekers also get stuck with their job hunting process.
 While searching for jobs, it is important to save time and speed up the process of finding jobs as much as possible.

 To expedite the process of job hunt, you need to be equipped with some essential pieces of advice.
-Given below are eight essential tips to help you.
+Given below are seven essential tips to help you.

 #1.
 Get Prepared